 For a time in 2009, it seemed as though Robbo’s crown was perilously close to falling from his head.
 He effectively retired, later citing his concern for his family for his inactivity, and most Robbo tags were covered by imitators and competitors.

 However, one important piece seemed to stand the test of time.
 Robbo’s enormous tag on the canal wall in Camden had graffiti over it, but it was most intact when Banksy used it for his own piece in a calculated diss that broke one of the unspoken rules of street art.

-At the time, Banksy was much more mainstream thanks to his stenciled style.
+At the time, artwork by Banksy was much more mainstream thanks to his stenciled style.
 When he painted half of Robbo’s tag with a stenciled image of a painter apparently whitewashing the wall, many street art fans felt that he was insulting Robbo directly.